skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Noreeno."

-Their curiosity thus quenched, the Queen concludes the meeting with Thu'fir and Eomer.
+Their curiosity thus quenched, the Queen concludes the meeting with Thu'fir and Eomier.
 They bow and are led out by another of the Queen's veiled servants.

 ## 19th of Last Summer (afternoon) {.date}

-Eomer and Thu'fir arrive back at the entry hall where the others are waiting.
+Eomier and Thu'fir arrive back at the entry hall where the others are waiting.
 Once their eyes adjust to normal light they begin to relay the details of their meeting with the Queen.

 While they are still talking, another servant comes out and rings her bell.
 She speaks a single name, "Thordek Earthguard."

-Thordek follows the same path of darkness that Eomer and Thu'fir traveled.
+Thordek follows the same path of darkness that Eomier and Thu'fir traveled.
 His keen dwarven eyes allow him to navigate more easily than they did in the darkness.
 At last he arrives alone at the throne room of Queen Alidia.